 Does protein powder make you gassy?

-Our protein powder will not make you gassy.
+Why protein powder makes you gassy.

-Why does protein powder make you gassy?
+Why does protein powder make me gassy?

 Essentially, these bacteria eat the food that you cannot digest, and produce gas in a process known as fermentation.
 Fermentation in the gut is similar to the process of turning grapes into champagne.
 In both cases, bacteria break down carbohydrates and release gas.
-In the case of gut, however, smelly farts, not delicious bubbles, are the byproduct.
+In the case of the gut, however, methane gas, not delicious bubbles, are the byproduct.

 Most protein supplements contain one or more ingredients that are hard to digest, and therefore feed your hungry gut bacteria longer than they should.
 Again, the more hard to digest food your gut bacteria have to eat, the more gas they will produce.
 This rule applies to everyone, but is especially relevant to people with gut issues (IBS, SIBO, etc.) and sensitive stomachs.

 How to prevent gas from protein powder.

 Basically, if you are looking for a protein powder that doesn’t make you gassy, look for a short list of simple ingredients.
 The fewer ingredients, and the more the ingredients look like real food, the easier your protein powder will be to digest.
 As you just learned, easy to digest foods spend less time feeding the hungry bacteria in your gut, and produce less gas.

 Believe it or not, gas has little to nothing to do with protein.
 Unless you have a specific allergy or food sensitivity, the type or amount of protein in your protein powder should not affect your digestion.
 The ingredients to avoid are actually additives like emulsifiers, stabilizers, thickeners, artificial sweeteners, and flavors, as they look nothing like real food.